tustnexus/Grades6th7th8th-FictionReadingList/Grade7.md

-→Mystery
+\* Mystery

-→PUZZL-ing
+\* PUZZL-ing

-→When Candace and her mom move into her late grandmother's old house, she stumbles upon a mysterious letter, with a clue to the location of a lost fortune.
+\* When Candace and her mom move into her late grandmother's old house, she stumbles upon a mysterious letter, with a clue to the location of a lost fortune.
 Will Candace be able to put the pieces together and solve this mystery?